Home

 According to RELIABLE CLINICAL RESEARCH, there are 2 natural dietary supplements that are PROVEN to be of positive benefit to bipolar people, and another that is under investigation:

-3. Fish oil benefits.
+3. Fish oil and bipolar Treatment

 Do click the links above and discover some facts about diet and manic depression.
-Don't risk your health with unproven and untested products when there are already excellent, well researched alternatives you can explore.
-(Also see inositol side effects and side effects fish oil .)
+Don’t risk your health with unproven and untested products when there are already excellent, well researched alternatives you can explore.

 Food is not love

 Please remember, food is NOT love.
 There is a toolbox of bipolar recovery aids available to you, many of which you can learn about on this site.
 A healthy balanced diet is important.
-The 3 supplements inositol, folic acid and fish oil can all help you.
-However, always keep in mind that food is not love, and that the wrong choices can really undermine your health.
+The 3 supplements inositol, folic acid and fish oil may help you.

 My downfalls are ice-cream and mac'n'cheese.
 These are the comfort foods I find hardest to resist.
 When I am blue I truly believe they will comfort me.
 Guess what?
 All they have ever done is add on pounds I then have to battle to get rid of.
 (WE WILL TALK ABOUT WEIGHT LOSS LATER.)